elefevre/lost-in-transation/README.md

 The implementation should be runnable with minimum efforts.
 Make sure to include instructions for executing the code.

-If the implementation requires libraries or other additional files, please include them, their license permitting.
+If the implementation requires libraries or other additional files, please include them as well, license permitting.

 The task
 --------
 We are implementing a basic word counter.
-Specifically, given a text file as input, we want the top 25 most frequent words.
+More specifically, given a text file as input, we want the top 25 most frequent words.

 The output
 ----------